susu120/brainhub-fullstack-project/README.md

 You should also receive a message in the terminal stating "Server is starting at port 3001"

 ## How to test the app ?
-The client and the server side share on command to test the app.
+The client and the server side share one command to test the app.
 You need to open a terminal window and navigate to the part you want to test and simply run the following command :

 ### `npm test`